dfporter/easyclip-snakemake/README.md

 The paths to input files are set by editing config.yaml.
 The snakefile can also be set to run a different config file by calling snakemake with a --configfile parameter.

-The format of the samples.txt file is given by demonstration in testdata/samples.txt.
-It must include an Experiment, Gene, Replicate, L3_BC and L5_BC column (and that is all).

 #### Authors
 dfporter, rmgarg